mowglixx/notes/content/Diary/2025/04-April/19-Saturday.md

 ## Today's Opportunities
 - Opp to do something nice for family
-- Opp to prepare somewhat for the interview next week
+- Opp to prepare for the interview next week
+	- Ease stress and tension
+	- Have something to talk about on Monday and Wednesday

 ## Today's Blockers
 Laziness, oversleeping.